 A quorum is five voting members, with a preference that at least two of the ex officio agency members other than Ecology also be present.
-At the outset of each meeting, the chair will call the meeting to order and call the roll to establish the presence or absence of a quorum through a roll call.
+At the outset of each meeting, the chair will call the meeting to order and establish the presence or absence of a quorum through a roll call.